anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 4. `#!js Acceptance tests`: tests to verify that requirements have been met, usually referred to as User Acceptance Testing (UAT).
 5. `#!js Regression tests`: testing errors we've seen before to ensure new changes don't reintroduce them.

+!!! warning
+    These types of test are not specific to machine learning.
+However, while ML systems are probabilistic in nature, they are composed of many deterministic components that can be tested in a similar manner as traditional software systems.
+The distinction between testing ML systems begins when we move from testing code to testing the [data](testing.md#data){:target="_blank"} and [models](testing.md#models){:target="_blank"}.

 <div class="ai-center-all">
     <img width="700" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/testing/tests.png">
 </div>

-!!! note
-    There are many other types of functional and non-functional tests as well, such as smoke tests (quick health checks), performance tests (load, stress), security tests, etc. but we can generalize these under the system tests above.
+> There are many other types of functional and non-functional tests as well, such as smoke tests (quick health checks), performance tests (load, stress), security tests, etc. but we can generalize these under the system tests above.

 ### How should we test?